William A. Clark: Clarkdale, Arizona

 Clarkdale, Arizona, named for Clark, was the site of smelting operations for Clark's mines in nearby Jerome, Arizona.
 The town includes the historic Clark Mansion, which sustained severe fire damage on June 25, 2010.
 Clarkdale is home to the Verde Canyon Railroad wilderness train ride which follows the historic route that Clark had constructed in 1911 and home to the Copper Art Museum.
+Nearby Jerome had a hospital and many other buildings built by Clark.